 I had the opportunity last night to read an article written by Maryland Circuit Court Judge Thomas P. Smith entitled “Alice in Discovery Land (A Practical Guide to Recurrent Discovery Problems)” that appeared years ago in Maryland Litigator, a periodical which I believe no longer exists.

-I found of particular interest Judge Smith’s thoughts on Independent Medical Exams.
-“Of all the oxymorons in the world, an Independent Medical Examination occupies first place by thousands of leagues.
-These is nothing independent about the process; it is hardly undertaken for any medical purpose and all to often resembles an inquisition rather than an examination.
+What I found of particular interest is Judge Smith’s thoughts on Independent Medical Exams, “Of all the oxymorons in the world, an Independent Medical Examination occupies first place by thousands of leagues.
+There is nothing independent about the process; it is hardly undertaken for any medical purpose and all too often resembles an inquisition rather than an examination.”

-Pretty obvious point which is why I have never understood why defendants keep insisting on calling them IMEs and we keep letting them.
+An obvious point, which is why I have never understood why defendants keep insisting on calling them IMEs and we keep letting them.

-Then again, it probably means nothing in the big picture of things.
-I have no idea why I dwell on this.
+Then again, it probably means nothing in the enormous picture of things.
+I do not understand why I dwell on this.